FreeCAD/FreeCAD/BUILD_OSX.md

 export CXX="/usr/local/opt/llvm/bin/clang++"
 ```

-- linking the brew provided install of python 3 will be required, in order for cmake to find the proper python, and python libraries.
+- Linking the brew-provided install of python 3 will be required in order for cmake to find the proper python and python libraries.

 ```shell
 brew link python@3.9